Celeron: Tualatin-256

 These Celeron processors, released initially at 1.2 GHz on October 2, 2001, were based on the Pentium III 'Tualatin' core and made with a 0.13 micrometer process for the FCPGA 2 Socket 370.
 They were nicknamed "Tualeron" by some enthusiasts — a portmanteau of the words Tualatin and Celeron.
 Some software and users refer to the chips as Celeron-S, referring to the chip's lineage with the Pentium III-S, but this is not an official designation.
 Intel later released 1 GHz and 1.1 GHz parts (which were given the extension A to their name to differentiate them from the Coppermine-128 of the same clock rate they replaced).
 A 1.3 GHz chip, launched January 4, 2002, and finally a 1.4 GHz chip, launched May 15, 2002 (the same day as the 1.7 GHz Willamette-based Celeron launch), marked the end of the Tualatin-256 line.

 The most significant differences compared to the Pentium III Tualatin are a lower 100 MHz bus and fixed 256 KB of L2 cache (whereas the Pentium III was offered with either 256 KB or 512 KB L2 cache); cache associativity stayed at 8-way, although the newly introduced data prefetching appears to have been disabled.
 Furthermore, the Tualatin-256's L2 cache has a higher latency which boosted manufacturing yields for this budget CPU.
 On the other hand, this improved stability when overclocking and most of them had no problem working at 133 MHz FSB for a substantial performance increase.

 Despite offering much improved performance over the Coppermine Celeron it superseded, the Tualatin Celeron still suffered stiff competition from AMD's Duron budget processor.
 Intel later responded by releasing the NetBurst Willamette Celeron, and for some time Tualatin Celerons were manufactured and sold in parallel with the Pentium 4-based Celerons that replaced them.

 In Intel's "Family/Model/Stepping" scheme, Tualatin Celerons and Pentium IIIs are family 6, model 11 and their Intel product code is 80530.

 NetBurst-based Celerons

+The second range of Celerons marked the shift from the P6 to the NetBurst microarchitecture, with the Willamette revision adding support for the Streaming SIMD Extensions 2 (SSE2) instruction set, and the Prescott revision adding support for the Streaming SIMD Extensions 3 (SSE3) and later 64-bit technology.
+The first Celeron-branded processor to implement 64-bit was the Prescott-256 (90 nm) (June 2004), but this feature was not enabled.
+Intel subsequently began selling 64-bit Celerons by increasing the number of the previous generation to 1 of the Prescotts, being sold on the OEM market as the Celeron D 3x1 or as Celeron D 3x6.
+These versions also add eXecute Disable (XD) (Intel's name for the NX bit) to Intel 64.

+The final shipments of the desktop NetBurst-based Celerons occurred on August 8, 2008, which marked the end of the NetBurst microarchitecture.